History of Riley Gaines in Timeline

 In 2022, Riley Gaines was named the Southeastern Conference Women's Swimming and Diving Scholar-Athlete of the Year.

-January 2023: Political Appearances
+January 2023: Activism and Appearances

-By January 2023, Riley Gaines had participated in a small protest at the NCAA Convention, appeared in campaign advertisements for former US Senate candidate Herschel Walker, and spoken at a Donald Trump rally.
+By January 2023, Riley Gaines had participated in a small protest at the NCAA Convention, appeared in campaign advertisements for former U.S. Senate candidate Herschel Walker, and spoken at a Donald Trump rally.

 March 2023: Testimony at Texas Senate Committee